 2. Facebook Ad Rejected Because of Where Your Ad Leads

-Statistics show that 69% of Facebook ads point to a landing page, 11% of ads point to a home page and 20% point to a page within Facebook.
-If you opt for a landing page or a website then remember Facebook is looking at those too and might not be happy with what they find.
+Statistics show that 69% of Facebook ads point to a landing page, 11% of ads point to a home page ,and 20% point to a page within Facebook.
+If you opt for a landing page or a website, remember that Facebook looks at those too and might not be happy with what they find.

 The example below shows how your ad’s headline, image and description may be in line with Facebook’s rules and yet your URL is not.

 The example above is simply to illustrate the point however marketers should pay attention.
 Facebook analyzes all domain names and anything with illicit keywords, newly registered domains, domains associated with spam or ones that don’t match your ad content will present problems.
 In addition, ads which look like they are going somewhere and then don’t may be rejected.
 See my ad below which was rejected for including a mouse cursor button as part of the graphic design within the video.